shaj482/starter-hugo-academic/content/home/experience.md

     location: Aberystwyth, Wales
     date_start: '2013-09-01'
     date_end: '2019-05-28'
+    description: |2-
+        Responsibilities include:

-    description: Taught on a range of undergraduate modules in International Politics.
+        * Teaching and assesment for undergraduate modules in International Politics
+        * Core modules: War, Strategy and Intelligence; Politics in the Age of Two World Wars, Behind the Headlines

 design:
   columns: '2'